 Compared to the SHD and MSWC datasets, NMNIST shows a smaller decline in accuracy as the bin size increases.
 This is consistent with the static nature of the NMNIST data, in contrast to the dynamic audio data, where temporal features play a key role in encoding information.

 Although various anti-aliasing filters can be used to achieve lower temporal resolution, sum-binning offers advantages in terms of simplicity, real-time application, and preserving the event-based nature of the data.
-As shown in Table \ref{tab:learn_from_scratch_bins_result}, accuracy remains largely unaffected for bin sizes of $2$ to $4$, indicating minimal impact from aliasing noise or the exclusion of high-frequency content.
-However, a significant drop in performance is observed with a bin size of $10$, suggesting important temporal content is lost under $b=10$.
+As shown in Table \ref{tab:learn_from_scratch_bins_result}, the accuracy remains largely unaffected for bin sizes of $2$ to $4$, indicating minimal impact from aliasing noise or the exclusion of high-frequency content.
+However, a significant performance drop is observed with a bin size of $10$, suggesting that important temporal content is lost under $b=10$.